Ths video from the USA says about itself:

 Tony Blair was very chummy with Muammar al-Gaddafi of Libya while in office; including in torture scandals.
 After people in Britain had become sick of his warmongering and pro-fat cat policies, Blair had to resign prematurely as Prime Minister of Britain.
 After his resignation, Blair made lots of money.
 Not only from oil in Iraq; also as an overpaid adviser to Gaddafi.

-But then, Gaddafi tried to increase to Libyan government’s share of Libyan oil profits.
+But then, Gaddafi tried to increase the Libyan government’s share of Libyan oil profits.
 Suddenly, presto!
 Gaddafi’s friends among the rich and powerful in NATO countries turned on him.
 They waged bloody war on Libya and had Gaddafi murdered brutally.
 Tony Blair agreed completely with that flip flop.

 Recent reports say that Blair considered asking the Queen to bestow a honourary knighthood on Bashar al-Assad of Syria.
 Then, more recently, Blair urged Western governments to stop ”wringing our hands” and intervene militarily in Syria: here.